qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - i just a say it was awesome
 - its an awesome app
 - awesome love it
-- what an awesome app tbsp
+- what an awesome app thanks
 - awesome app love it
 - awesome app and very fast
 - just awesome thank you